Arrested at Airport

 As you can see, there is a certain subjective nature to airport arrests and detentions.
 The TSA is trying to determine which items are dangerous and which are harmless.
 They are not only charged with protecting everyone in the airport, but also, to keep the line moving.
 This kind of responsibility can be stressful, often tedious, and can lead to mistakes.

 Hire a criminal defense attorney who can sort out the complicated and vague charges associated with airport arrests.
-Call the Law Offices of Jerod Gunsberg at (323) 633-3423 or submit the secure contact form on this page for a free and confidential consultation.
+For a free and confidential consultation, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 or submit the secure contact form on this page.